How to apply for a college scholarship

 The letters do not have to be addressed to Woman of Wonder, they can be a recommendation someone wrote for you to get accepted into a college or a recommendation to get a job.

 But, letters of recommendation should be dated and signed, a PDF is best.
 And they should be current.
-Anything older than four or five years is not going to hold much weight with the scholarship committee.
+Anything older than five years is not going to be considered.

 It’s okay to ask.